Galatians (people)

 Dying Gaul, Roman copy of a Hellenistic sculpture of a dying Galatian warrior, wearing a torc.
 Capitoline Museums.

-The Galatians (Γαλάται; Galatae, Galati, Gallograeci; Γαλάτες) were a Celtic people dwelling in Galatia, a region of central Anatolia in modern-day Turkey surrounding Ankara during the Hellenistic period.
+The Galatians (Γαλάται; Galatae, Galati; Γαλάτες) and Hellenogalatians (Ἑλληνογαλάται; Gallograeci) were a Celtic people dwelling in Galatia, a region of central Anatolia in modern-day Turkey surrounding Ankara during the Hellenistic period.
 They spoke the Galatian language, which was closely related to Gaulish, a contemporary Celtic language spoken in Gaul.

 The Galatians were descended from Celts who had invaded Greece in the 3rd century BC.
 The original settlers of Galatia came through Thrace under the leadership of Leogarios and Leonnorios c.
 278 BC.
 They consisted mainly of three Gaulish tribes, the Tectosages, the Trocmii, and the Tolistobogii, but there were also other minor tribes.
 In 25 BC, Galatia became a province of the Roman Empire, with Ankara (Ancyra) as its capital.

 In the 1st century AD, many Galatians were Christianized by Paul the Apostle's missionary activities.
 The Epistle to the Galatians by Paul the Apostle is addressed to Galatian Christian communities in Galatia and is preserved in the New Testament.

 History

 Original location of the Tectosages in Gaul.

 A Galatian's head as depicted on a gold Thracian objet d'art, 3rd century BC.
 Istanbul Archaeological Museum.

 Galatian bronze horse bit, 3rd century BC, Hidirsihlar tumulus, Bolu.
 Istanbul Archaeological Museum.

 Galatian bracelets and earrings, 3rd century BC, Hidirsihlar tumulus, Bolu.
 Istanbul Archaeological Museum.

 Galatian torcs, 3rd century BC, Hidirsihlar tumulus, Bolu.
 Istanbul Archaeological Museum.

 Galatian plate, 3rd century BC, Hidirsihlar tumulus, Bolu.
 Istanbul Archaeological Museum.

 Galatian object, 3rd century BC, Hidirsihlar tumulus, Bolu.
 Istanbul Archaeological Museum.

 Seeing something of a Hellenized savage in the Galatians, Francis Bacon and other Renaissance writers called them Gallo-Graeci ('Gauls settled among the Greeks') and the country Gallo-Graecia, as had the 3rd century AD Latin historian Justin.
 The more usual term was Ἑλληνογαλάται of Diodorus Siculus' Bibliotheca historica v.32.5, in a passage that is translated "...and were called Gallo-Graeci because of their connection with the Greeks", identifying Galatia in the Greek East as opposed to Gaul in the West.
 Suda also used the term Hellenogalatai.

-Brennus invaded Greece in 281 BC with a huge war band and was turned back before he could plunder the temple of Apollo at Delphi.
+Brennus invaded Greece in 281 BC with a huge war band and was turned back before he could plunder the Temple of Apollo at Delphi.
 At the same time, another Gaulish group of men, women, and children were migrating through Thrace.
 They had split off from Brennus' people in 279 BC, and had migrated into Thrace under their leaders Leonnorius and Lutarius.
 These invaders appeared in Asia Minor in 278–277 BC; others invaded Macedonia, killed the Ptolemaic ruler Ptolemy Ceraunus but were eventually ousted by Antigonus Gonatas, the grandson of the defeated Diadoch Antigonus the One-Eyed.